 Educators around the world are using the four FISH!
-Practices of Be There, Choose Your Attitude, Make Their Day, and Play to create a safe, respectful culture and effective learning environments.
+Philosophy practices of Be There, Choose Your Attitude, Make Their Day, and Play to create a safe, respectful culture and effective learning environments.

 As a teacher, you probably know how hard it is to build great classroom relationships.
 Interacting with students is never easy – especially if you’re working with kids from diverse backgrounds with unique needs and circumstances.